ibm-cloud-docs/power-iaas/use-case-hybrid.md

 # Hybrid Power Disaster Recovery (DR)
 {: #use-case-hybrid-hosting}

-The client wants to use the {{site.data.keyword.powerSysfull}} as a DR destination for their on-premises environment.
+The client wants to use the {{site.data.keyword.powerSysFull}} as a DR destination for their on-premises environment.
 {: shortdesc}

 ## Client needs